EmilHvitfeldt/smltar/docs/06_ml_regression.md

 </div>

 Suppose we have many country names in a character vector.
-We can apply the hashing function to each of the country names to project them into an integer space defined by the hashing function.
+We can apply the hashing function\index{hashing function} to each of the country names to project them into an integer space defined by the hashing function.

 Since `hash()` creates hashes that are very long, let's create `small_hash()` for demonstration purposes here that generates slightly smaller hashes.
 (The specific details of what hashes are generated are not important here.)